-Reilly vs Wooldridge Elementary: B and F Near North Loop Austin
+Reilly vs Wooldridge Elementary: B vs F TEA Ratings & North Loop Home Prices

 Why Do Buyers in the North Loop Area Pay More for the Weaker School Zone?

 I have had this exact conversation with probably 50 buyers over the years.
 They love the North Loop vibe.
 The restaurants, the walkability, the vintage shops.
 And then they look at Wooldridge’s TEA scores and pause.
-Reilly, just a bit further north, offers a B rated campus with 6 of 7 distinctions in a neighborhood with similar character.
-The price premium is modest.
-So why does Wooldridge’s zone still command $450K median?
+Reilly, just up the road, offers a B rated campus in a neighborhood with similar character.
+So why does Wooldridge’s zone still command a $399K median when the school is rated F?
 Location, lifestyle, and the assumption that the school will eventually catch up to the neighborhood.
-But “eventually” is not a TEA metric.
+But “eventually” is not a TEA metric, and Wooldridge has been in TEA-driven turnaround status long enough that buyers should weigh it seriously.

 Reilly vs Wooldridge: Quick Comparison